Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 The higher education institutions in Finland publish admission results gradually according to their own schedules.
 Generally, all results in joint application in spring are published by the beginning of June and in the joint application in autumn by the end of November at the latest.

-When you are offered a study place at Xamk, you will be notified of the admission by email.
 In Joint Application, all applicants receive a notice of result by email when all results have been published.
 The notice includes information on the result and points in student selection for all study programmes you applied to.

 Required documents